chittaksh/ImageSlider/README.md

 Add folder Demo to it and add images you want to display to that.\
 Python3 main.py

+### Updates:
+Currently just works with .png and .jpg on local storage.

 ### Future:
 Add support for google drive, dropbox and one drive for image sources.\